Higher Education Business Management Admissions Scholarship Visa Job

 Preparation

 A sound base of English vocabulary is the root to have high score in this section.
 The first step in the preparation of Antonyms section of the test is to build a strong base of English vocabulary.
-A prospect test taker should not just memorise the meaning of ordinary words, but he go for in depth meaning of the words.
+A prospect test taker should not just memorize the meaning of ordinary words, but he go for in depth meaning of the words.

-To familiarize yourself with the relevant words download a wordlist.
+To familiarize yourself with the relevant words download a word-list.